darshanime/gofherd/README.md

 The `Body` field can be anything that makes sense for the usecase at hand.

 On calling `gf.GetInputHose()`, a send only channel `chan<- Work` is returned.
 It can be populated with the `Work` entries by the user.
 On calling `gf.GetOutputHose()`, a receive only channel `chan-> Work` is returned.
-It can be used to read the results for successfully processed work units.
+It can be used to read the statuss for successfully processed work units.